mesinkasir/markdownuts/README.md

 ### Generate Sitemap

+To generate an automatic sitemap.xml, just access `yourweb.com/getsitemp.xml` change yourweb.com with your domain name.

-You can generate sitemap for your blog , open terminal and run `php generate_sitemap.php`
+You can generate sitemap manually for your blog , open terminal and run `php generate_sitemap.php`

 ### Documentation and Official Page